 Rabbi Dan is the Founding Director of The Well: an inclusive Jewish community-building, education and spirituality initiative geared to the needs of young adults and those who haven't connected with traditional institutions.
 The organization's core belief is that Jewish community, ethics, values, and spirituality can and should be directly applicable to our lives, and should drive us to positively impact the world around us.

-The Well was recently included in the 2017 Slingshot Guide, highlighting the 50 most innovative and impactful organizations in the North American Jewish Community.
+The Well is included in both the 2017 and 2018 Slingshot Guides, highlighting the 50 most innovative and impactful organizations in the North American Jewish Community.
 Due to his work with The Well, Rabbi Dan was recently selected by The Forward as one of the most inspiring rabbis in North America, and was selected as one of four inaugural cohort members of the Open Dor Project - a competitive national accelerator for Jewish spiritual startup leaders.
 He is also an alumnus of the Clergy Leadership Incubator housed at Hazon.

 Before founding The Well, Rabbi Dan served in a number of professional roles, and is proudest of his years of work as the Rabbi and Director of Immersive Learning for Moishe House, heading the Jewish Education department for the global leader in Jewish young adult engagement and education.